 January is “Walk Your Dog Month”!

 It’s a new year – a time when many make new year’s resolutions.
-So what better time than to get off that sofa, get moving, and don’t let those freezing winter temperatures drag you down.
+So what better time to get off that sofa, get moving, and don’t let those freezing winter temperatures drag you down!

 Dogs need plenty of exercise throughout the year and the best way to keep them active in winter is to take them for regular walks.
 Even a short walk around the block on a cold day makes a big difference.
 So, begin this year with a pledge — better health for you and your dog!

 January can be a difficult month for so many people, with the Christmas festivities a distant memory along with the miserable winter weather – January Blues can be a real problem.
-And this year we continue to face the Covid pandemic and uncertain changes in lockdown rules, making January even more bleak than usual.
+And with the never ending Covid pandemic and uncertainty it continues to bring, January may seem even more bleak than usual.

 Walking your dog can bring benefits for both of you, which is especially important at this time of year, so our advice is to embrace it and get out with your dog!

 Many of us will have indulged over Christmas, and our waistlines may be showing the effects of one too many mince pies.
 Regular walks with your dog can help to combat December’s Christmas indulgence without the need to hit the gym.
 Weight management is important for your dog too, and walks are a good way of helping to regulate their weight alongside a healthy diet.

 Getting out and about can be good for your mental wellbeing as it takes you away from the stresses of everyday life.
 With time to process your thoughts, the effect of your dog’s excitable happiness when they realise it’s time for walkies, and the shared camaraderie and greetings with other dog walkers will leave you feeling brighter, more enthusiastic and less anxious.